gvanderploeg/crowd-conext-plugin/README.md

 ## Decisions during development

 * Domain classes are separated from the rest of the plugin, in another module.
 This is because the Shibboleth-filter modules also needs these domain classes.
 Simply using the crowd-conext-plugin as a dependency does not work out because Crowd would then try to activate the plugin.
+* Configuration is readable using the REST (read only) interface.
+There is no more direct way of sharing the settings into the main crowd component.

 ## Disclaimer